ColleSerre/ColleSerre/README.md

-# Software ideas / To-do list
-# Software ideas
+Software ideas

 HIGH PRIORITY:

 * Make a clubhouse clone with limited time (pitch: If you had 12 minutes to talk with a random person, what would you say ?).
 Gazeless would be a cool name?

-STANDARD PRIORITY:
+UP NEXT:

+* An app that would let you swipe on emails like tinder (to avoid email bloat)
+* An app (mobile and web) that allow you to see the current lawsuits and controversies a brand is going through. (who would update the status ?
+Maybe a suggestions feature with proof that is human validated after submission).
+Follow The Trail is an ok name.
+Design is being prototyped

+IDEAS:

 1. API that allows you to find out what apps
-/social media know about you (possible integration in-app) → became PrivacyApp (https://www.my-privacy.online); add colours to differentiate services on result screen (put the highest ranking in green, lowest in red and leave the rest in blue) ✅
+/social media know about you (possible integration in-app) → became PrivacyApp ("https://www.my-privacy.online"); add colours to differentiate services on result screen (put the highest ranking in green, lowest in red and leave the rest in blue) ✅

 2. Investigate a site that could remove you from all social media (possible improvement for PrivacyApp) => not feasible as people wouldn't give their social media creds / register all delete account pages ❌